 Dr. Puckett: Certified & Trained in IV Sedation for Oral Surgery

-As an oral and maxillofacial surgeon, Dr. Puckett is extensively trained in the administration of sedatives, anesthesia and IV sedation to provide patients the highest level of safety and comfort.
-He is accredited by the state of Ohio.
-Wilmington Oral Surgery performs office-based IV anesthesia with the highest standards of care.
+As an oral and maxillofacial surgeon, Dr. Scott Puckett is extensively trained in the administration of sedatives, anesthesia, and IV sedation to provide patients the highest level of safety and comfort.
+Wilmington Oral Surgery performs office-based IV anesthesia with the highest standards of care, and Dr. Puckett is accredited by the state of Ohio.

 Most importantly, Dr. Puckett cares for the comfort and contentment of his patients.
-He routinely treats people from all age ranges, from geriatric to pediatric, including infants.
-He is specialized in treating medically complicated patients and will coordinate with your physician to ensure you receive the highest level of care, no matter your unique needs.
+He routinely treats people of all ages, all the way from geriatric to pediatric, including infants.
+He specializes in treating medically complicated patients and will coordinate with your physician and your dentist to ensure you receive the highest level of care, no matter your unique needs.

 Learn more about the anesthesia and sedation options we offer patients for their oral surgeries, and feel free to reach out with any questions.